 Make sure to enjoy the time you spend with your spouse.
 Those are special moments that strengthen the relationship and solidify trust.
 It’s going to help you with your trust issues.

 Time for meditation

 You can take this opportunity to spend time alone with yourself.
 It’s been proven that at some moments all human beings need isolation.
-All of us require time and space to be contact with our own self.
+All of us require time and space to be in contact with our selves.
 That makes us discover new things about us that may have gone unnoticed.

 It’s very productive to disconnect from time to time with the people around you to reconnect with yourself.
 It can help reinforce the relationship as a couple.

 The hardest thing about trust is letting the other person be.
 That’s the crucial step… if he hasn’t given you any tangible reason to doubt him, you must get your fears under control.
 When you pass this test, and realize that you have just survived, those fears will disappear.

 When something bothers you, don’t keep it to yourself.
 Express it cordially.
 Let him know about your doubts and fears.
 It’s not recommended to keep what’s torturing you hidden.
 He can’t read your mind.
 And hints are not good.
 Avoid misunderstandings that can create fights and facilitate conflict resolution.

 What is an inappropriate friendship in a marriage?